-Figure 2: External Factors of SWOT Analysis (PESTEL and Five Forces)
+Figure 2: External Factors of SWOT Analysis (PESTEL and Porter’s Five Forces)

 Figure 3: TOWS Matrix

 The company in this case has little development opportunities.
 It operates in a hostile environment and its potential for change is small.
 It does not have significant strengths, which could withstand threats.
 The aim of the Mini-Mini strategy is to minimize both weaknesses and threats.
-Mini-Mini strategy boils down to a pessimistic version of the liquidation of a company or in an optimistic situation – to strive for survival by merging with another organization.
+Mini-Mini strategy boils down to a pessimistic scenario such as the liquidation of a company or in an optimistic situation – to strive for survival by merging with another organization.

 In this situation the company has more vulnerabilities (weaknesses), but its environment provides plenty of opportunities to resolve that.
 The Mini-Maxi strategy attempts to minimize the weaknesses and to maximize the opportunities.
 The strategy should include the exploitation of these opportunities while reducing or correcting weaknesses within the organization.
 Outsourcing activities or acquiring another company with the right resources could be an option for example.

 In this case we see a strong company operating in a hostile environment.
-The aim of a Maxi-Mini strategy is to maximize the strenghts of a company while minimizing the threats through these strenghts.
+The aim of a Maxi-Mini strategy is to maximize the strengths of a company while minimizing the threats through these strengths.
 A company with strong financial capabilities and cost-reducing skills, could lower its prices to drive out competition.

 Any company would like to be in a position where it can maximize both strengths and opportunities.
-Such an enterprise can lead from strengths, utilizing its resources to take advantage of the opportunties the market is offering.
+Such an enterprise can lead from strengths, utilizing its resources to take advantage of the opportunities the market is offering.
 Companies in these situations could think about expanding internationally or diversifing their product portfolio to boost revenues.
-For these growth opportunties you might want to look at the Ansoff Matrix in this article.
+For these growth opportunities you might want to look at the well-known business growth framework: the Ansoff Matrix.

 Figure 4: SWOT Analysis converted into TOWS (SO, ST, WO and WT Strategies)